anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-Because RDAP clients ignore unrecognized JSON names and query parameters, it is possible to extend an RDAP extension by adding new JSON names or query parameters within the same namespace of an existing RDAP extension without changing the extension identifier or other signaling methods (see [@?I-D.ietf-regext-rdap-versioning]).
+Because RDAP clients ignore unrecognized JSON names and query parameters, it is possible to extend an RDAP extension by adding new JSON names or query parameters within the same namespace of an existing RDAP extension without changing the extension identifier or using other signaling methods.

 In this scenario, clients that are not updated to recognize the new elements should simply ignore them.
 This is true for all non-breaking changes (see (#nonbreaking_changes)).

-This lack of signaling mechanism can lead to difficulty in troubleshooting issues and could mislead client implementers to believe their software is fully conforming with the extension specification when it is not.
-Therefore, it is RECOMMENDED that extensions use a signaling a mechanism, such as that described in the sections above or in [@?I-D.ietf-regext-rdap-versioning], when creating successors.
+However, when such changes are made, the extension MUST describe mechanisms for the clients to recognize and properly process such a changed response (e.g. by way of a signaling method like [@?I-D.ietf-regext-rdap-versioning]).

 ## Extension Specification Content